All Episodes

 And they decided to go with most American men are homophobes.

-Saudi Arabia, which, for lack of a better headquarters of the two primary mosques of Islam in Mecca, announced a new public policy of public educ execution for homosexuals.
+Saudi Arabia, Saudi Arabia, which, for lack of a better headquarters of the two primary mosques of Islam in Mecca, announced a new public policy of public execution for homosexuals, lesbians, bisexuals, and transgenders.

-No, the guy uh some reports say that he's he's uh he is not Muslim.
+Now, the guy – some reports say that he's not Muslim.

-He is not uh some say he's a seventh-day adventist.
+He is not, some say he's a Seventh-day Adventist.

-The guy on the plane, the the guy that uh the Muslim that was that taken off the plane or whatever, that they did not say was Muslim, just used his name, is a uh different story.
+The guy on the plane, the guy that the Muslim that was taken off the plane or whatever, that they did not say was Muslim, just used his name, is a different story.

-What where what other places where have you seen the CNN says that he they didn't even mention it?
+CNN says that they didn't even mention it.

-I don't think it's a story that bothered CNN much the bottom line.
+Anyway, whichever is the case, I don't think it's a story that bothered CNN much, is the bottom line.

-Um it just it it it fits a profile that they have established, even though I mean when's the last time you can ever remember anything like that happening?
+It just, it fits a profile that they have established, even though, I mean, when's the last time you can ever remember anything like that happening?

 Whether you're Muslim or not, when's the last time you could remember a father shooting a child because he was gay?

-But CNN's out there and they they they do want to make it look like it's if it's not a natural occurrence that it's something we need to be worried about because it might develop into something like this.
+But CNN's out there, they do want to make it look like if it's not a natural occurrence, that it's something we need to be worried about because it might develop into something like this.

 There's always this tone with stories like this.

-Trump faces great test against Wisconsin's conservative political network.
+Trump faces great tests against Wisconsin's conservative political network.

 If I'm not mistaken, in most of these elections, most of these campaigns, pre-election polling data made it look very, very bad for Scott Walker, made it look like he was losing.

-And it turned out that he ended up winning, and in most of these instances won big.
+And it turned out that he ended up winning, and in most of these instances, one big.

-And that has it's been added to the growing evidence that the conservative movement, for lack of a better term, in Wisconsin, is big and it is serious, and it is motivated.
+And that has been added to the growing evidence that the conservative movement, for lack of a better term in Wisconsin, is big and it is serious and it is motivated.

 I mean, Walker won these elections and he won them by a lot.